Patterns of Multi-Container Composition for Service Orchestration with Docker Compose: Introduction

-By observing these patterns, developers can use them as a point of reference when deciding how to orchestrate their services.
-These patterns are beneficial as Docker Compose's versatility can make configurations unnecessarily complex~\cite{docker-versatility}.
-Furthermore, previous research~\cite{ibrahim2021study} fails to capture the essence of usage for Docker Compose as data is analyzed at a macro level without considering the minute details of container orchestration usage, such as how developers can use Docker Compose in different contexts like development and testing.
+By observing these patterns, developers can use them as a point of reference when deciding how to compose their services for orchestration.
+These patterns are beneficial as Docker Compose's versatility can make configurations unnecessarily complex~\citep{docker-versatility}.
+Furthermore, previous research~\citep{ibrahim2021study} fails to capture the essence of usage for Docker Compose as data is analyzed at a macro level without considering the minute details of service orchestration usage, such as how developers can use Docker Compose in different contexts like development and testing.

-Our work is driven by the desire to to allow practitioners to see real-world examples of Docker Compose orchestration patterns.
-Therefore, this work contributes the following: \begin{itemize} \item An open-coded dataset of concepts in Docker Compose files; \item A set of Docker Compose patterns for software systems. \end{itemize} These contributions are helpful for anybody who wishes to use Docker Compose for orchestrating their services and needs examples of configurations in the wild.
+Our work is driven by the desire to allow practitioners to see real-world examples of Docker Compose patterns that encompass multi-container composition.
+Therefore, this work contributes the following: \begin{itemize} \item An open-coded dataset of concepts in Docker Compose files; \item A set of Docker Compose patterns for software systems. \end{itemize} These contributions are helpful for anybody who uses Docker Compose to define their multi-container compositions for service orchestration and needs examples of .
 Furthermore, these contributions advance empirical research in software engineering patterns based on how Docker Compose is used.